-- ensuring that the College maintains proper accounts and related records, - ensuring that systems are in place for all employees and creditors to be paid by their due date and that such systems are effective, - ensuring that all income received is correctly accounted for and that income receivable is promptly collected, - receiving, and approving the College's revenue and capital budgets, - ensuring that the requirement of the financial memorandum with the Scottish Funding Council to maintain financial solvency is fulfilled, - managing the College's investments, - overseeing; - $\circ$ cash management and borrowing - policies - the College's banking arrangements, and - the College's insurance arrangements, - receiving reports on all aspects of the maintenance and management of the College's Estate, - recommending any required additions or disposals to the Board of Management, - any other matters as directed by the Board of Management.
+- ensuring that the College maintains proper accounts and related records; - ensuring that systems are in place for all employees and creditors to be paid by their due date and that such systems are effective; - ensuring that all income received is correctly accounted for and that income receivable is promptly collected; - receiving, and approving the College's revenue and capital budgets; - ensuring that the requirement of the financial memorandum with the Scottish Funding Council to maintain financial sustainability is fulfilled; - overseeing the management of the College's investments; - overseeing; - Cash management and borrowing policies; - the College's banking arrangements; and - the College's insurance arrangements. - receiving reports on all aspects of the maintenance and management of the College's Estate, - recommending any required additions or disposals to the Board of Management, - any other matters as directed by the Board of Management.